There are several ways to have your coffees evaluated by Coffee Review. We accept samples for the following types of coffee reviews and reports.

 1. Reviews for Monthly Tasting Reports

 Coffee Review publishes reviews in association with its monthly tasting reports on specific topics as shown in our 2021 Editorial Calendar.
 There is no charge to roasters to submit roasted coffee samples for potential inclusion in tasting reports.
 However, keep in mind that we often cup more than 100 samples per report and we review just 10-12 of the highest-rated coffees.
 We cannot supply feedback on coffees submitted for tasting reports that do not appear in the final set of published reviews.
+Please only send samples for coffees that are currently available for sale to consumers.

 Please email Kim at [email protected] to indicate that you are sending a sample for consideration.
 Samples should meet the following requirements: